Mujhe Chand Chahiye

 The film's cast included Noor Bukhari, Moammar Rana, Atiqa Odho, Javed Sheikh and Reema.
 The movie's story revolved around the life of a divorced woman (Atiqa Odho) and her musician son (Shaan) who falls in love with a model (Noor).

 Story summary

-Mujhe Chand Chahiye is a romantic lighthearted comedy.
+Mujhe Chand Chahiye is a lighthearted romantic comedy.
 Razi (Javed Sheikh) secretly marries a second wife Phool.
 Maima (Atiqa Odho), his first wife, splits up with him when she discovers it, and soon afterwards Maima leaves for Hong Kong, along with their young son, without informing her husband Razi.
-Years go by and Maima now has raised this son, Zain (Shaan Shahid) in Hong Kong, who falls in love with a visiting Pakistani model Chand (Noor Bukhari).
-He arrives in Pakistan and manages to secure a job as Chand's music teacher.
-Chand happens to be Razi's daughter with his second wife Phool.
+Years go by and Maima now has raised this son, Zain (Shaan Shahid) in Hong Kong.
+Zain falls in love with a visiting Pakistani model, Chand (Noor Bukhari) and arrives in Pakistan to secure a job as her music teacher.
+Chand however happens to be Razi's daughter with his second wife Phool.
 Imran (Moammar Rana) is also in love with Chand because he is one of her college friends.